Benjamin Hardin Helm: Early life

 The son of lawyer and politician John L. Helm and Lucinda Barbour Hardin, Benjamin Hardin Helm was born in Bardstown, Kentucky on June 2, 1831.
 In the winter of 1846, at age 15, Helm enrolled at the Kentucky Military Institute, where he remained for three months.
 He left on his 16th birthday to accept an appointment at West Point the same day.
 Helm graduated in 1851 near his 20th birthday, ranked 9th in a class of 42 cadets.
 He became a brevet second lieutenant in the 2nd U.S. Dragoons.
 He served at a cavalry school at Carlisle, Pennsylvania, and at Fort Lincoln, Texas, but resigned his commission after a year, when he was diagnosed with inflammatory rheumatism.

 Helm then studied law at the University of Louisville and Harvard University, graduating in 1853 and practicing law with his father.
 In 1855, he was elected to the House of Representatives of Kentucky from Hardin County, and was the state's attorney for the 3rd district of Kentucky from 1856 to 1858.
-In 1856, Helm married Emilie Todd, a half-sister of Mary Todd Lincoln.
+On March 26, 1856, Helm married Emilie Pariet Todd, daughter of Robert Todd of Lexington and a half-sister of Mary Todd Lincoln.

 In 1860, he was appointed assistant inspector-general of the Kentucky State Guard, which he was active in organizing.
-Kentucky remained officially neutral during the American Civil War, but his brother-in-law, now President Abraham Lincoln, offered him the position of paymaster of the Union Army.
+Kentucky remained officially neutral at the start of the American Civil War, but his brother-in-law, now President Abraham Lincoln, offered him the position of paymaster of the Union Army.
 Helm declined the offer, and returned to Kentucky to raise the 1st Kentucky Cavalry Regiment for the Confederate Army.

 Military career

 Helm was commissioned a colonel on October 19, 1861, and served under Brigadier General Simon B. Buckner in Bowling Green, Kentucky.
 Helm and the 1st Kentucky were then ordered south.
-He was promoted to brigadier general on March 14, 1862 and, three weeks later, received a new assignment to raise the 3rd Kentucky Brigade, in the division of Major General John C. Breckinridge.
+He was promoted to brigadier general on March 14, 1862, and, three weeks later, received a new assignment to raise the 3rd Kentucky Brigade, in the division of Major General John C. Breckinridge.
 During the Battle of Shiloh, Helm used his brigade to guard the Confederate flanks.
 In 1862, he was also sent to protect the Arkansas, an ironclad warship of the Confederate Navy under construction in Yazoo City, Mississippi.
 Serving under Breckinridge in January 1863, he was given command of the First Kentucky Brigade, commonly known as the "Orphan Brigade".
 Helm's brigade was assigned to the Army of Tennessee, where it participated in the 1863 Tullahoma and Chickamauga campaigns.
 Near the end of the spring of 1863, Breckinridge ordered Helm to deploy the brigade to Vicksburg, Mississippi to participate in General Joseph E. Johnston's unsuccessful attempt to break the siege.
 Helm called it "the most unpleasant and trying [campaign] of his career".